WE ARE EXTENDING THE DATELINE TO SHOWCASE THE BEST OF ASIA AFTER THE GRAND RESET – SUBMIT YOUR BEST ENTRIES NOW!

 Gunther Deichmann is an International renowned Australian Photographer based in the Philippines.
 Author of 12 Books and in 2021 published his new Book a Limited Edition “Views from my Balcony.”
 A visual Journey during the Covid -19 Pandemic, lockdown and curfew in Manila, from the confined space of my Balcony.
 His work has been featured in many International Magazines & Books such as: Stern, Spiegel, New York Times, Grand Reportage, French and German GEO, Terre Savage, Figaro, National Geographic Traveler, Asian Geographic, National Magazine (South Africa), Archaeology Magazine (USA) & many others including the cover of Time Magazine “Australia’s Great Dry.”
 He directed the MTV for the British Band Electronic (Bernard Sumner of New Order and Smiths guitarist Johnny Marr) “Get the Message,” and the band Midnight Oil (Australia) used one of his images on their Album Cover “Blue Sky Mining.”

-- The Top 30 entries will enter a final round of Live Judging sessions during ADEX Ocean Vision from Friday to Sunday, 22.04.22 – 24.04.2022, for a winner to be crowned from each category.
+- The Top 30 entries will enter a final round of Live Judging sessions during ADEX Ocean Vision on Friday, 16.09.22, 10:00am for a winner to be crowned from each category.

 1. Read the contest rules carefully